Majesticats/Its-not-Mappening/Doccumentation/Project Proposal.md

 ## Target audience and motivation

-Our target audience are primarily students.
+Our target audience are mainly students.

 The primary motivation behind making this navigation system is we want to make every students campus life easier and more accessible.